Documentation Index

 Use Cases

-In multi-outcome markets, you can hold positions in multiple outcomes simultaneously.
+In multi-outcome markets, you can hold positions in multiple outcomes at the same time.

 Series Markets

-- Automatic regeneration: Creates new market instances automatically
+- Automatic regeneration: Creates new market instances on a set schedule

-- Configurable regeneration intervals: Hourly, daily, weekly, monthly, etc.
+- Configurable intervals: Hourly, daily, weekly, monthly, or custom

-- Historical tracking: See performance across multiple instances
+- Historical tracking: See performance across all past instances

-- Continuous market presence: Market stays active over time
+- Continuous presence: The market stays active indefinitely

-- Inherited parameters: Each regenerated market uses the same rules
+- Inherited parameters: Each new instance uses the same rules and resolution criteria

 Example